mvcds/my-library/carreer/business/Evidence Scores.md

 # Score your idea

 Obviously you don’t have to run every idea though every test in the list.
 Certainly for big ideas that require substantial investment it is good idea to to go through the test groups and perform at least a couple of things in each.
-Some data-driven companies like Netflix and Booking.com skip the early conviction/thematic-support/pitch phases altogether and empower their teams to A/B test almost anything.
+Some data-driven companies like Netflix and Booking.com skip the early conviction/thematic-support/pitch phases altogether and empower their [[team|teams]] to A/B test almost anything.
 Other companies rely much more on qualitative research.
 Either way, doing more, especially of the mid and late tests, is very important.

 For each "evidence", add the equivalent points